 2. Sit Correctly

-Humans are sitting more now that we ever have - and this is taking a toll on our bodies.
+Humans are sitting more now than we ever have - and this is taking a toll on our bodies.
 We were not made to sit for long hours!
 If you’re sitting down as you’re reading this, check your posture.

 Is your tailbone tucked under?
 It shouldn’t be!
 Your buttocks should touch the back of your chair.

 Are you slouching?
-Sit with back support - we suggest a cut up noodle, rolled up towel or other lumbar support to help you have good posture.
+Sit with back support - we suggest a cut up noodle, rolled-up towel or other lumbar support to help you have good posture.

 Sitting on an exercise ball or criss-cross on the floor are really good flexible seating arrangements.
 If possible, try to vary your position throughout the day.
-Also, be sure to stand up and stretch at 30 minute intervals to improve blood circulation & stretch your muscles.
+Also, be sure to stand up and stretch at 30-minute intervals to improve blood circulation & stretch your muscles.